 Six Stages of Coming Out

-Cass’ theory, developed by Vivian Cass (1979), is a six-stage model that describes the process of development that individuals go through as they consider and acquire a homosexual identity.
+Vivian Cass (1979) developed Cass’s theory, a six-stage model that describes the development process that individuals go through as they consider and acquire a homosexual identity.
 This model consists of lesbian, gay, and bisexual identities.
 You could be in one of those stages.
 Know that what you are experiencing is normal and that many others have had similar experiences.

 • Step 1 – Identity Confusion: You wonder if you are gay.
 You may find denial and confusion as well as other thoughts and feelings.